 Scenario: You are having an issue and you don’t know how to solve it.
 You tell someone “Hey, can you help me?
 Let me tell you my problem!”.
 You start telling the problem, your conversation partner doesn’t say a word and you say “Yeees, this is it!
 That’s the solution.
 Thanks for helping me!”.
 But you had in fact just a monologue, and you found the solution for yourself.

 What if, instead of talking to a human being, you had a constant partner whom you would explain your problems like it were a human being.
 This is how my teddy bear helps me:

+This technique is called teddy bear pair programming.
 My teddy bear helps me when debugging some application.
 I tell him my issues, and I find the answers by myself, he’s that awesome!

 . . . [an] effective technique is to explain your code to someone else.
 This will often cause you to explain the bug to yourself.
 Sometimes it takes no more than a few sentences, followed by an embarrassed “Never mind; I see what’s wrong.
 Sorry to bother you.”
 This works remarkably well; you can even use non-programmers as listeners.
 One university computer center kept a teddy bear near the help desk.
 Students with mysterious bugs were required to explain them to the teddy bear before they could speak to a human counsellor.
 (Kernighan, B. W. and R. Pike (1999).
 The Practice of Programming.
 Reading, Massachusetts, Addison-Wesley)